-Why did such attitudes persist, even if in much less frequency than in years past?
-Historically there has been some animosity among skiers and snowboarders.
-In fact, The Economist, the venerable news magazine from London, noted the conflict in way back 1993, with its article “Battle of the Piste.”
+Where did such attitudes come from?
+Long ago, for one thing.
+The Economist, the news magazine from London, noted the conflict back in 1993, with its article “Battle of the Piste.”

 Humorist Dave Barry took a more lighthearted view of matters in 1995 when he summed up the conflict this way: “Skiers view snowboarders as a menace; snowboarders view skiers as Elmer Fudd.”